Kuda vs Opay: which is better? Fees, user feedback, features and trust in 2023

 - Spend and save

-Opay has two other savings mode, which are safe box and target savings.
+Opay has two other savings mode, which is a safe box and target savings.

 The safe box here is just an extension of the fixed savings, the difference is you can activate automatic weekly or monthly savings to the safebox account.

-Target savings on the other hand is for saving towards a target such as phone purchase or School fee, you have the choice to choose what you’re saving for.
+Target savings, on the other hand, is for saving towards a target such as a phone purchase or School fee, you have the choice to choose what you’re saving for.

-When it comes to savings, both opay and kuda are good and offers great choices to choose from.
+When it comes to savings, both opay and kuda are good and offer great choices to choose from.

-When it comes to security, both opay and kuda are extremely secured, there are both PCI DSS compliance.
-Both on their end and on your end, they have provided means to ensure your funds is secure at all times.
+When it comes to security, both opay and kuda are extremely secure, there is both PCI DSS compliance.
+Both on their end and on your end, they have provided means to ensure your funds are secure at all times.

-As a user make sure your mobile banking application PIN is only known to you and ensure to also set-up fingerprint unlock, with this, no one can temper with your account.
+As a user make sure your mobile banking application PIN is only known to you and ensure to also set up fingerprint unlock, with this, no one can tamper with your account.